hyphacoop/handbook/Policies/peer-feedback.md

   - *Do I participate effectively in strategic problem-solving?
 What’s working vs. not working?*
   - *Am I available and easy to connect with when people want time with me?*
 4. Each participant will enter their questions on a Google form.
 Everyone will be able to see everyone else’s requests for feedback but only the receiver can see the response.
-5. We will use a random match generator such as drawnames.ca to assign two people to give feedback to each person.
-Each person will thus have to write feedback for two other people, which guarantees that everyone will receive at least two pieces of feedback.
+5. Participants must, at minimum, write feedback to  their practice area team.
-6. All participants will contribute feedback on Peer Haus.
-Participants must, at minimum, write feedback for their assigned person but there is no restriction on writing feedback for others if you feel you have something to contribute.
+6. Everyone is encouraged to give feedback to as many colleagues as possible.

 ### Resources for soliciting, giving, and receiving feedback
 * [Seeds For Change](https://www.seedsforchange.org.uk/feedback.pdf)